exposit/pythia-oracle/HELP.md

 >[Strong] amusement, [strong] interest<br>
 >[Focus] inappropriate target [secondary], secrets [primary]

-*Obviously a super-spy with a weakness for the enemy's chief lieutenant, who he finds equal parts interesting and amusing, even as he seeks out interesting secrets to use against his enemy.*
+*Obviously a super-spy with a weakness for the enemy's chief lieutenant, who he finds equal parts interesting and entertaining, even as he seeks out secrets to use against his enemy.*

 __*Immediate Goals*__